privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

     1. Set the `framing header` `Size` to the size of `compressed payload`.
     1. Let `framed payload` equal the result of prepending the framing header to `compressed payload`.
-    1. Padding MAY be added to `framing header`, as described in {{padding}}.
+    2. Padding MAY be added to `framing header`.
-    1. Return an empty `response` on failure of any of the previous steps.
+    3. Return an empty `response` on failure of any of the previous steps.
-1. Let `response` equal the result of the encryption and encapsulation of `framed payload` with `rctxt`, as described in {{response-encryption}}.
+2. Let `response` equal the result of the encryption and encapsulation of `framed payload` with `rctxt`, as described in {{response-encryption}}.
 Return an empty `response` on failure.
-1. Return `response`.
+3. Return `response`.

 ### Parsing a Response